guilschaidhauer/poc-seed-front-end/README.md

-# POC fronend seed project using OpenUI5
+# POC frontend seed project using OpenUI5
 Frontend seed project based on OpenUI5.
 This project is meant to give you a head start in the development of simple or proof of concept projects.

 Based on openui5 project from [openui5-sample-app](https://github.com/SAP/openui5-sample-app#openui5-sample-app).
 For further information please visit the original github page.